-- (j)(k) That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached TCC Chair's Executive Summary containing recommendations for improving the compliance assessment process in future years. - (k)(1) That the Commission consider the TCC's list of obligations for consideration for the Compliance Monitoring Scheme in 2025.
+- (k) That the Commission consider the Provisional Compliance Monitoring Report adopted by the TCC, along with the attached TCC Chair's Executive Summary. - (l) That the Commission consider the TCC's list of obligations for consideration for the Compliance Monitoring Scheme in 2025.

-(1)(m) That the Commission further review Panama's application for CNCP status for 2025-2027, noting that Panama was requested to provide more information in writing about their monitoring capabilities ahead of the Commission meeting to address the concerns raised by the TCC.
+(m) That the Commission further review Panama's application for CNCP status for 2025-2027, noting that Panama was requested to provide more information in writing about their monitoring capabilities ahead of the Commission meeting to address the concerns raised by the TCC.

-(m)(n) That the Commission task the Secretariat with drafting an MoU with IATTC, to be circulated to members via electronic correspondence for input before being submitted as an information paper to the IATTC meeting in August 2025.
+(n) That the Commission task the Secretariat with drafting an MoU with IATTC, to be circulated to Members via electronic correspondence for input before being submitted as an information paper to the IATTC meeting in August 2025.

-(n)(o) That the Commission task the TCC Chair and Secretariat to continue working on tracking the performance review recommendations relevant to TCC and seeking Member input intersessionally consistent with COM08 tasking That the Commission task the TCC Chair and Secretariat to continue working on the performance review recommendations relevant to TCC.
-That the Commission task the TCC with any work arising from the NPFC Performance Review recommendations as necessary.
+(o) That the Commission task the TCC Chair and Secretariat to continue working on tracking the Performance Review recommendations relevant to TCC and seeking Member input intersessionally consistent with COM08 tasking.

-- (o)(p)That the Commission renew the terms of Alisha Falberg (USA) to serve as TCC Chair and Amber Lindstedt (Canada) to serve as TCC Vice-Chair.
-That the Commission take appropriate action to appoint a new TCC Chair and TCC Vice Chair. - (p)(q) That the Commission consider and carry forward work on historical fishing levels, taking into account the criteria options and considerations identified by the TTC.
+- (p) That the Commission renew the terms of Alisha Falberg (USA) to serve as TCC Chair and Amber Lindstedt (Canada) to serve as TCC Vice-Chair. - (q) That the Commission consider and carry forward work on historical fishing levels, taking into account the criteria, options and considerations identified by the TCC.

-(q)(r) That the Commission revise the draft Work Plan developed by the Secretariat, including work completed, and consider further revisions, then task TCC and relevant SWGs with the activities in the revised Work Plan (Annex X).
+(r) That the Commission revise the draft Work Plan developed by the Secretariat, including work completed, and consider further revisions, then task TCC and relevant SWGs with the activities in the revised Work Plan (Annex X).